Chaklader/landmark-classification-cnn/NOTES.md

 - Criminal Investigation

 Remember: The choice between optimizing for precision vs. recall depends on the relative costs of false positives vs. false negatives in your specific application.

-## I. Basic Definitions

 ### Precision